sam0hack/Krypto/README.md

 # Krypto :lock:
 ###Encryption tool for encrypting data using AES-256

->In 1880, someone said, information is everything.
-Back then, people didn't care about the information but today we are living in digital era where information is literally everything.
-Many government agencies, hackers, and everyone else wants your information.
-If they get your information, they can destroy your life.
+>In 1880 it was said that information was everything.
+Back then people didn’t care about information, but today we are living in a digital era where information is literally everything.
+Many government agencies and hackers want your information.
+If they were able to get it, it could destroy your life

 Krypto can encrypt your data with advanced encryption techniques like AES-256 encryption with some other encryption techniques